Pathways to Membership

 Referees reports attesting to this will be required: Chosen referees should comprise two or three colorectal surgeons (with at least two being CSSANZ members) who would have worked closely with you previously (within past two years) and be able to vouch for your suitability as a member as well as your ability as a colorectal surgeon.

-Demonstrable commitment to research, clinical improvement and professional development specifically in colorectal surgery: Details of relevant research completed, publications in peer reviewed journals and presentations at state, national and international meetings are important criteria in the consideration of a membership application.
+Demonstrable commitment to research, clinical improvement and professional development specifically in colorectal surgery: Details of relevant research completed, publications in peer reviewed journals (abstracts will not meet criteria) and podium presentations at state, national and international meetings are important criteria in the consideration of a membership application.
 Research completion for ANZTBCRS fellows is mandatory for their sign-off and their application for CSSANZ Membership.
-A non ANZTBCRS applicant would be wise to demonstrate an equivalent or higher level of research, publications and presentations as part of their application.
+A non ANZTBCRS applicant would be wise to demonstrate an equivalent or higher level of research, publications and podium presentations as part of their application.
 Involvement in appropriate learned societies and professional bodies should be outlined.

 2. Majority of practice in colorectal surgery after a minimum of 3 years beyond advanced training